 Prepare for a career working in a construction team or running your own business.

-Our programmes in the construction trades are ideal for progressing students who want to become skilled craftspeople, and mature students who want to formalise a career in building.
-You have the choice from Painting and Decorating, Bricklaying, Carpentry and Joinery - or why not try a course in Interior Design?
+Our programmes in the construction trades are ideal for progressing students who want to become skilled craftspeople, and mature students who want to formalise a career in the building industry.
+Choose from programmes in Painting and Decorating, Bricklaying, Carpentry and Joinery or Multi-Trades.

 The staff here at MidKent College are well-qualified and highly-experienced craftspeople.
 They will use the well-equipped workshop facilities housed at our Medway and Maidstone campuses to help you learn a new range of skills that will benefit you in life, as well as your future or current employment.

 What will I learn?